LukaszKopyto/Oddam-w-dobre-r-ce/README.md

 - list of institutions in the form of three tabs with pagination for each
 - contact form with validation and sending data to API
 - smooth scrolling on Home Page
-- a complex multi-step form "oddaj rzeczy":
+- a complex multi-step form (donate things):
-  - using Formik with validation and error messages, and manage form state
+  - using Formik with validation and error messages, managing form state
   - custom checkboxes, radio buttons, select element
   - date picker
   - displaying a summary of the form
   - save the form data to the Firebase Realtime Database
-- display a summary on the home page based on the Firebase Realtime Database data, sent from the "oddaj rzeczy" form
+- display a summary on the home page based on the Firebase Realtime Database data, sent from the (donate things) form
 - Firebase authentication:
   - Sign Up (register with the ability to create an admin account)
   - Sign In